 Lindsey Spraker began working at Lifelong in 2010 and became Executive Director in 2016.
 She has a passion for work with people with disabilities, different abilities, slower learners and those identified as difficult to serve.
 Lindsey began developing her expertise at fifteen (15) when she was employed at a summer camp for children with intellectual, developmental and physical disabilities.
-Her passion grew quickly and two years later she was the Director of that summer camp and further developed her passion.
+Her experience grew quickly and two years later she was the Director of that summer camp and further developed her passion.

 Lindsey received her Bachelor’s degree in 2006 from the University of Wisconsin – La Crosse in Therapeutic Recreation with a minor in Psychology.
 She received her Master of Social Work degree in 2009 from the University of Denver and completed her clinical licensure in 2012.

-Lindsey's nineteen (19) years of professional experience have included day treatment programs, summer camps, residential treatment centers, community programs, and private practice.
+Lindsey's twenty (20) years of professional experience have included day treatment programs, summer camps, residential treatment centers, community programs, and private practice.
 Lindsey also is an adjunct faculty member at the University of Denver’s Graduate School of Social Work.
 She has provided supervision, consultations, and advanced training to professionals at the major surrounding counties and most recently presented at the First Annual Domestic Violence and Sex Offender Management Board Conference in July 2019 and is a current consultant for the Colorado Office of Public Guardianship.

 Lindsey has happily lived in Denver since 2007, and when not working she enjoys spending time with her family.